 Another family favorite of mine is this easy Italian fish stew.
 It includes a rich, red broth, potatoes, and fresh cod.
 This is an easy to make dish that tastes amazing.
 It’s ideal to serve on a cold night.

-To cook the beef braciole, you first brown it on all sides, then cook it in tomato sauce in the oven for about an hour.
+To cook the beef braciole, season the meat, brown it on all sides (first tying it up with butcher twine or string), then cook it in tomato sauce in the oven for about an hour.
 It’s easy to make, and it’s a hearty dish perfect for the winter season.

 I couldn’t wait to dig in once the beef braciole was finished!
 It takes a bit of time to make this dish, but it’s soooo worth it!
 It’s an ideal dish for a special meal.
 You should try this for your New Year’s meal.